IronCoreLabs/ironoxide-swig-bindings/android/examples/Example_Application/README.md

 ### Running instrumented tests

-This app includes a `connectedAndroidTest` that verifies the `ironoxide-android` AAR correctly bundles its `rustls-platform-verifier` dependency.
-This dependency isn't published to any public Maven repository, so it must be embedded in the AAR itself.
-The test confirms the classes are present and the native library loads without error.
+This app depends on the published `ironoxide-android` AAR rather than the local project, so its `connectedAndroidTest` is where a packaging gap in the released artifact shows up.
+It loads the native library the way a consumer does and fails if anything `JNI_OnLoad` reaches for is missing from the AAR.

 ```bash
 ./gradlew connectedAndroidTest